xiaohang007/SLICES/README.md

 **It is recommemded to run this docker image under Linux.
 Running on docker on windows using WSL2.0 is possible, but the inverse transform could be stuck in an uninterruptible sleep (D) state due to a weird bug of running m3gnet in docker container using WSL2.**

+**It is recommemded to run this docker image under Centos.
+Under Ubuntu, it is possible to encounter a 'Bus error' when utilizing PBS (Portable Batch System) within the Docker environment.
+Notably, this issue has been observed in Docker containers running for an extended duration on the Ubuntu platform but not in CentOS, for your reference.**

 ```bash
 docker pull xiaohang07/slices:v3   # Download SLICES_docker with pre-installed SLICES and other relevant packages.
 # Repalce "[]" with the absolute path of this repo's unzipped folder to setup share folder for the docker container.